How Home Appraisal Values Affect Buying and Selling a Home

 Make a Larger Down Payment

-If you have the means to do so, increase your down payment to compensate for the low appraisal.
+If you have the means, increase your down payment to compensate for the low appraisal.
 Let’s say the appraisal came in $10,000 less than the requested loan amount.
-If you can add $10,000 to your down payment, it changes the loan request and makes it fit within the appraiser’s valuation.
+If you can add $10,000 to your down payment, the loan request changes to fit within the appraiser’s valuation.

 Change Your Loan Program

 Different loan programs have different requirements.
-Sometimes, by switching the way a home is financed, you can make a lower home appraisal work.
+Sometimes, you can make a lower home appraisal work by switching the way a home is financed.
 The best way to do this is to work with a personal loan officer.

 Sometimes, deals just aren’t meant to be.
 Rather than trying to make a bad deal work, accept that the numbers just don’t add up and look for a better purchase.
 As much as you may want to live in the home, you should never fight to put yourself into a home that’s worth less than you paid for it on day one.